- Fits wider feet

 Skip the Axon if:

-- you want something plush and easy on your legs (go with the Triumph 18 instead),
+- you want something plush and easy on your legs (I suggest going with the Triumph 18 instead),

-- you’re seeking great lockdown and high-tech race performance shoe (consider the Endorphin Speed then), or
+- you’re seeking great lockdown and high-tech race performance shoe (I would personally consider the Endorphin Speed then), or

 - you need a stability daily trainer (due to overpronation), then look at Saucony Guide 14.